cmusatyalab/gmapview/README.md

 # GMapView

 GMapView is a simple tool to allow downloading and viewing images from Google StreetView using different ways of expressing locations.
 It is implemented as a class for use in other modules and has a command line interface for direct access.
-This version has been tested with python3 on Ubuntu 18.04 and Windows 10.
+This version has been tested with python3 on Ubuntu 18.04 and Windows 10. *The example commands below assume that your default python installation is python3.
+GMapView will not work with python2 and given the [sunsetting of python2 support](https://www.python.org/doc/sunset-python-2/), there are no plans to backport.*

 ## Prerequisites and Setup